bashybaranaba/compiler-construction/Mini Project/README.md

 # Swahili Programming Language Compiler

 ## Overview
 This project presents a compiler for a custom programming language that uses Swahili-based syntax.
 It is designed as a mini project for educational purposes.
-The compiler includes a lexer, parser, and interpreter for executing programs written in this language.
+The compiler includes a lexer, parser, and interpreter for executing programs written in this language, now with enhanced functionality for control structures and additional operators.

 ## Features

 - **Lexical Analysis:** Tokenization of source code written in Swahili-like syntax.
 - **Parsing:** Transformation of tokens into an Abstract Syntax Tree (AST).
 - **Interpretation:** Execution of the AST to produce program output.
+- **Control Structures:** Implementation of `kama` (if) and `lasivyo` (else) for conditional logic.
+- **Extended Operators:** Introduction of operators for equality (`@`), inequality (`!`), and logical operations.

 ## Getting Started